What is Firvanq and how is it used?

 - Hold the neck of the bottle containing the vancomycin hydrochloride USP powder for oral solution (see Table 1), and tap the bottom edges on a hard surface to loosen the powder.

-- Tap the top of the induction seal liner to loosen any powder which may have adhered to the liner.
+- Tap the top of the induction seal liner to loosen any powder that may have adhered to the liner.

 - Carefully and slowly peel back the inner foil seal liner from the bottle.